Nurse Charting: 7 Tips And Tricks That Will Make Your Life Easier

 The temptation to rush nurse charting in such a situation may lead to poor documentation.

-Nurse charting tips to get documentation done throughout the shift include charting in the patient's room when possible and using downtime between patient needs to complete charting in small chunks.
+Nurse charting tips to get the documentation done throughout the shift include charting in the patient's room when possible and using downtime between patient needs to complete charting in small chunks.

 3. Chart Areas that Aren't WDL Immediately